 But the extensive analysis for every metric, while useful, is not feasible for every piece of writing.
 If I want a quicker analysis, there is no way to go about it in this feature.
-It is also unclear how the scores for the various metrics are calculated and whether it is reliable.
+It is also unclear how the scores for the various metrics are calculated and whether they are reliable.

-And while the graphs are useful, it would be more user-friendly to have specific instances documented (or navigated to in the click of a button) that is marked as areas of improvement.
+And while the graphs are useful, it would be more user-friendly to have specific instances documented (or navigated to in the click of a button) that are marked as areas of improvement.

-What I found a little tedious here was checking manually for each recommendation by first clicking the drop-down, then choose the issue, then click on “Go to item” to finally land on the recommendation.
+What I found a little tedious here was having to manually check for each recommendation by first clicking the drop-down, then choose the issue, then clicking on “Go to item” to finally land on the recommendation.

 While this is not much for brief articles, for long articles or academic papers, or the draft of a book, it is exhausting.

-This is especially useful for someone who has English as their second language, like me.
+This is especially useful for someone who’s second language is English, like me.

 I also explored the Thesaurus Feature and enjoyed the variety of words that came up as alternatives.

-The thing I enjoyed most about ProWritingAid is the readability features.
-There are metrics in place for evaluating the readability, diction, and cliche usages.
+The thing I enjoyed the most about ProWritingAid is the readability features.
+There are metrics in place for evaluating readability, diction, and cliche usage.
 If you write for an audience like me, this would be useful to improve the engagement of your writing.

 There are also detailed reports on the following topics:

-This feature is like a writing mentor to me, marking all my errors and areas of improvement in red.
+This feature is like a writing mentor to me: it marks all my errors and areas of improvement in red.

-What would have boggled my mind is these features working offline too.
+What would have boggled my mind is these features work offline too.
 But, unfortunately, even in the premium version, ProWritingAid requires an internet connection to work.